The strong shoulders often lend this body shape an athletic-looking physique.

 Like necklines, sleeves should make the upper body appear slimmer.
 If the sleeve is short, opt for tight-fitted, tapered sleeves to avoid adding weight to your shoulders.
-Dropped shoulder points, shoulder slits, and cut-outs the shoulders appear slimmer.
+Dropped shoulder points, shoulder slits and cut-outs make the shoulders appear slimmer.

 For long sleeves, the opposite is true: to add volume around your hips, opt for soft sleeves that flare- such as raglans, kimono, or dolman sleeves.

 Choose wide straps over thin straps as the latter will make the shoulders look wider and bigger.

 Avoid heavy detailing like buttons around the shoulders.
 Puff sleeves also draw the eye to the wide shoulders.